Financing Your Education

 Merit logo

-Each year, in late fall, the Austrian Federal Ministry of Education, Science and Research accept applications for a merit award from outstanding Webster Vienna undergraduate and graduate students.
+Each year, the Austrian Federal Ministry of Education, Science and Research accepts applications for a merit award from outstanding Webster Vienna undergraduate and graduate students.

 Value